 At the 2009 Summit, the EU and the US established the EU-US Energy Council Working Group on Technology, Research, Development and Demonstration (RD&D) [26 KB].
 This Working Group aims at accelerating the research, development and demonstration of new clean energy supply technologies and new energy efficiency technologies, leveraging the very substantial RD&D budgets and laboratory expertise on both sides.

 Educational activities are vital not only for strengthening the links between young people in Europe and in the USA but also for enhancing our economic relationship.
 The EU–US Higher Education and Training Agreement which was launched in 1995 at the same time the New Transatlantic Agenda was agreed upon, has proved to be an excellent cooperation tool and was renewed in 2006 for an 8 year period.
-The aim of the agreement is to encourage innovative cooperation projects between EU and US educational institutions, in particular through joint study programmes which provide a framework for mobility for students wishing to spend part of their studies on the other side of the Atlantic or joint transatlantic degrees, all under the Atlantis programme.
-Within this agreement, a regular EU-US Education Policy Forum takes place every year.
-Upon its expiration at the end of 2013, the Agreement will not be renewed but education cooperation will continue using different tools.
+The aim of the agreement was to encourage innovative cooperation projects between EU and US educational institutions, in particular through joint study programmes which provided a framework for mobility for students wishing to spend part of their studies on the other side of the Atlantic or joint transatlantic degrees.
+The agreement expired at the end of 2013.

-Educational links between the EU and the USA were strengthened further in 2004 with the launch of Erasmus Mundus.
-This programme supports the establishment of European Masters courses, provides scholarships for graduates and scholars from all over the world to participate in them and supports the establishment of partnerships and exchanges with higher education institutions outside the EU.
-As of 2014, cooperation will continue under the new programme called Erasmus for all.
+As of 2014, education cooperation continues using different tools, under the new programme called Erasmus +.
+Joint Master Degrees for instance provide scholarships for graduates and scholars from all over the world to participate in them and supports the establishment of partnerships and exchanges with higher education institutions outside the EU.

 The First Stage Air Transport Agreement between the EU and the US took effect in March 2008.
 Following the launch of second-stage negotiations in May 2008, seven further rounds of negotiations and two EU–US Aviation Forums on Liberalisation and Labour negotiators completed the negotiations with the initialling of the Second Stage Agreement on 25th March 2010.
 This agreement includes substantial benefits for both sides by providing for considerable further including additional investment and market access opportunities, as well as strengthening the framework of cooperation on regulatory issues, for example in the areas of environment, safety, security and on the social dimension of EU-US aviation relations.